xina0311/amazon-bedrock-agent-workshop-for-gcr/src/InlineAgent/README.md

 ## Roadmap Features

+- Integrations with Zapier
+- Integration with Langraph
+- Integration with CrewAi
-- [Multi Agent collaboration](https://aws.amazon.com/blogs/machine-learning/amazon-bedrock-announces-general-availability-of-multi-agent-collaboration/) compatibility of Supervisor and Supervisor with routing mode.
+- [Multi Agent collaboration](https://aws.amazon.com/blogs/machine-learning/amazon-bedrock-announces-general-availability-of-multi-agent-collaboration/) support of Supervisor and Supervisor with routing mode.
 - [langfuse](https://github.com/langfuse/langfuse) and [Phoenix](https://phoenix.arize.com/) compatibility with `InvokeInlineAgent`API.
 - Better console traces for `InvokeInlineAgent` and `InvokeAgent` API.
+- Ready to use Amazon Bedrock Guardrails.
+- Script to manage creation of Amazon Bedrock Knowledge Bases and Amazon Bedrock Guardrails.
+- Publish to PyPI.
+- Easy path to production using `InlineAgent` CLI.
+Support for `InlineAgent init`, `InlineAgent deploy`, and `InlineAgent destroy` commands.
 - MCP catalog and ability to dynamically choose MCP servers at runtime.
 - Replace HTTP+SSE with new "Streamable HTTP" transport for MCP compatibility, see information [here](https://github.com/modelcontextprotocol/specification/pull/206).
-- Ready to use Amazon Bedrock Guardrails.
-- Script to manage creation of Amazon Bedrock Knowledge Bases and Amazon Bedrock Guardrails.
 - Documentation for InlineAgent SDK.
-- Publish to PyPI.

 ## FAQ